 Add Crumb Top

-- Sprinkle the reserved crumb top onto the brownie batter.
+- Sprinkle the reserved crumb top onto the middle filling.

 - Bake at 350 F for 8-10 minutes.
 The crumb tops should be golden brown but don't let them burn - pull them out early if the top crumb seems browned.
 The center layers will seem moist and leave a testing stick fudgy.